THE WHOLE TRUTH

 Injury

+Obstetric cholestasis is also known as intrahepatic cholestasis of pregnancy (ICP).
+It is sometimes misdiagnosed and mismanaged and can give rise to a compensation claim for medical negligence.
+The condition can be very dangerous to the foetus and the mother.
 If your obstetric cholestasis (ICP) was worsened or was not diagnosed due to mistakes by a doctor or hospital, it is important that you protect your legal interests and make certain that you are compensated for injury to yourself or your child.
 Our obstetric cholestasis medical negligence solicitors normally deal with personal injury claims using a no win no fee arrangement which means that if you don't win then you don't pay them their professional costs.
-If you would like legal advice at no cost then just complete the contact form or email our lawyers offices or call the solicitors helpline and an obstetric cholestasis medical negligence solicitor will telephone to discuss your potential claim.
+If you would like legal advice at no cost then just complete the contact form, send an email or call the helpline.

-Obstetric cholestasis which is also called intrahepatic cholestasis of pregnancy (ICP) affects about 1% of women during pregnancy and is a liver disorder caused by a reduced production of bile fluids which causes temporary itching, particularly on the hands and feet, that disappears within a few weeks after delivery.
+Obstetric cholestasis affects about 1% of women during pregnancy and is a liver disorder caused by a reduced production of bile fluids which causes temporary itching, particularly on the hands and feet, that disappears within a few weeks after delivery.
 The condition poses a serious risk of harm to the unborn child and unless it is recognised promptly and treated properly can be fatal to the unborn child.
-Mothers who suffer from this condition will need to have their baby delivered early to help prevent the possibility of stillbirth and there are usually increases in intensity in subsequent pregnancies.
+It is a phenomenon of the third trimester of pregnancy when the pregnancy hormones are at their peak.
+In rare cases, it can start in the first trimester and last throughout the pregnancy.
+Mothers who suffer from this condition will often need to have their baby delivered early to help prevent the possibility of stillbirth and there are usually increases in intensity in subsequent pregnancies.
 If you think that your condition was worsened or not treated as a result of medical negligence, contact our obstetric cholestasis solicitors for advice at no cost.

 High Levels of Oestrogen